jonasborn/patema/README.md

 are documented and I'm going to publish the changes to the main repo afterwards.
 The source of MinimalFTP is licensed using the Apache license in version 2 - see MINIMALFTP-LICENSE.

+### vbindiff
+Thanks for helping me to debug the whole filesystem!
+See https://www.cjmweb.net/vbindiff/ for a great out-of-the-box binary diff tool!